 Unfortunately not every company has the capital to wait that long for payment.
 There is a need for a Speedy cash flow by companies to take care of their expenses and operate their business.
 Also, quick access to working capital helps in planning business growth.
 Factoring companies offer to purchase a company’s outstanding invoices and can advance money within 24 hours.
 Depending on the Industry, the client’s credit history, etc., an advance of 80% to up to 92% is expected.
 This is called Accounts Receivable Financing.

 What are the basic steps involved in Accounts Receivable Financing:

 1) Your small business performs a service or delivers goods to your customers/clients.

 2) You sell the invoice or invoices for that service or goods delivered to a factoring company.

 3) You receive fast working capital up to 92% from the factoring company.

-4) The Factoring company is paid by the end client when the payment is due.
+4) The Factoring company receives payment from the end client when the amount is due.